DIVERSITY AND INCLUSION

 PREPARE YOUR FESTIVAL

-- A website that adapts to visual, motor, or cognitive needs using the FACIL’iti tool (accessible via the eye-slash icon in the upper right corner of the page, to the left of the “Tickets” button)
+- This website’s display adapts to the visual, motor or cognitive needs of its user thanks to the FACIL’iti tool (crossed-out eye icon in the top right corner of your page, to the left of the Tickets button).

-- A dedicated information desk, where a team of volunteers welcomes and assists festival-goers with disabilities and provides them with detailed information about the available accessibility services.
+- A dedicated reception/information point where a team of volunteers welcomes and accompanies festival-goers with disabilities, and provides them with information materials detailing the system deployed.

 - Adapted restrooms available throughout the site.